S89219/-giskard-892-/README.md

 # Why use Giskard
 ### Inspect the model's performance
-- instantly see model's prediction to a given set of feature values
+- instantly see the model's prediction for a given set of feature values
-- change the values directly in Giskard and see the changed prediction
+- change the values directly in Giskard and see the prediction change
-- works with any type of models, datasets and environments.
+- works with any type of models, datasets and environments

 ### Collaborate with business stakeholders
 - leave notes and tag teammates directly within the Giskard interface
-- use discussion threads to have all information centralized for easier follow up and decision making
+- use discussion threads to have all information centralized for easier follow-up and decision making
--  enjoy Giskard's super-intuitive design, made with both tech and business users in mind.
+-  enjoy Giskard's super-intuitive design, made with both tech and business users in mind

 ### Automatically test & monitor
 - turn the collected feedback into executable tests for safe deployment.
-Giskard provides presets of tests so that you design and execute your tests in no time.
+Giskard provides presets of tests so that you design and execute your tests in no time
 - receive actionable alerts on AI model bugs in production
-- protect your ML models against the risk of regressions, drift and bias.<br/>
+- protect your ML models against the risk of regressions, drift and bias<br/>

 <!--- <p>
   <img width='600' src="readme/perturbation.png" radius = 8px>